-The National Highway Traffic Safety Administration (NHTSA) recently announced the 2019 version of its annual national impaired-driving high-visibility enforcement campaign ).
+The National Highway Traffic Safety Administration (NHTSA) recently announced the 2019 version of its annual national impaired-driving high-visibility enforcement campaign (NHTSA Advises Motorists to Drive Sober or Get Pulled Over).
 The NHTSA joined Mothers Against Drunk Driving (MADD), the Governors Highway Safety Association (GHSA), and the International Association of Chiefs of Police (IACP) in presenting their alcohol- and drug-impaired driving messages Drive Sober or Get Pulled Over and If You Feel Different, You Drive Different – Drive High, Get a DUI.

 Starting August 16, 2019, law enforcement officers throughout the United States have been on heightened alert for people who drive while impaired.
 The $13 million media campaign runs through Labor Day weekend and includes television, radio, digital, cinema, and social media outlets to deliver its safety message.